containers/podlet/README.md

 UserNS=auto
 ```

+Podlet is not (yet) a validator for podman commands.
+Some podman options are incompatible with each other and most options require specific formatting and/or only accept certain values.
+However, a few options are fully parsed and validated in order to facilitate creating the quadlet file.

+For the `kube play`, `network create`, and `volume create` commands, not all of podman's options are available as not all options are supported by quadlet.

+Podlet is meant to be used with podman v4.5.0 or newer.
+Some quadlet options are unavailable or behave differently with earlier versions of podman/quadlet.

 ## Contribution

 This is my (@k9withabone) first real rust project and is mostly meant as a learning project for myself.
 That said, contributions, suggestions, and/or comments are appreciated!
+Feel free to create an [issue](https://github.com/k9withabone/podlet/issues), [discussion](https://github.com/k9withabone/podlet/discussions), or [pull request](https://github.com/k9withabone/podlet/pulls).

 ## License